funfair-tech/fun-wallet-docs/docs/guide/web-sdk/react.md

 <WalletFollower />
 ```

-If you want to deep link into a page on the Wallet, please see [here](./routing.html#deep-link-page-routes).
-By default, the main `/funds` page will load.
+If you want to deep link into a page on the Wallet, see [here](./routing.html#deep-link-page-routes).
+By default the main `/funds` page will load.
+Please note, you must only show if the user is authenticated.

-Please note you must only show the follower once [restoreAuthenticationTaskCompleted](./sdk-event-listeners.html#restoreauthenticationcompleted) has fired and [authenticationCompleted](./sdk-event-listeners.html#authenticationcompleted) has fired. `authenticationCompleted` means they are have logged in.

 :::: tabs :options="{ useUrlFragment: false }"